Your Questions Answered

 Offsetting is not a valid alternative to reducing one's carbon emissions, which should always be the priority.
 Offsetting sits alongside reducing one's emissions as a contribution to limiting climate change.
 Slowing population growth is only one of a number of things that we must do.
 Others include improving resource and energy use efficiency, and reducing waste, inequality and personal consumption.

 We absolutely do need to reduce per capita consumption in wealthier communities.
 Slowing population growth is not an alternative to this the two sit alongside each other.
-Encouraging members of wealthier communities to reduce their consumption and have smaller families is important.
-At the same time, we can help currently poor communities, whose living standards should rise over time, to avoid unplanned pregnancies and thus future problems of sustainability.
+This means encouraging members of wealthier communities in all countries to have smaller families as well as to reduce consumption.
+Simultaneously, we can help poor communities, which have a right to improved living standards (that will inevitably lead to increased greenhouse gases), to avoid unplanned pregnancies and thus reduce future sustainability-related problems.

 No. We believe that inequality should be reduced, poverty should be alleviated and developing nations should be supported in their development.
 However, many developing nations are held back by high population growth and the effects of climate change.
 By helping people to avoid unplanned pregnancies in both developed and developing countries, we are making it easier for developing countries to progress.